-How can I maintain all of my subscribers from one list?
+How can I maintain all of my subscribers in one list?

 In the sections below, we are going to highlight the different ways you can work from one list using tags and segments.